cesards/SuperImageView/README.md

 I'd like to improve this library with your help, there are some new features to implement waiting for you ;)

-* To be able to filter traces using the TraceLevel.
-* Play/Pause LynxView.
-* Any cool feature you can imagine!

 License
 ---------